Peter0x44/peter0x44.github.io/content/posts/universal_vector2_cpp_pt2.md

     { t.y } -> std::convertible_to<float>;
 };

+// C++20 concept to check if a type has x,y members that are exactly float template<typename T>
+concept HasFloatXYMembers = requires(T t) {
+    requires std::same_as<decltype(t.x), float>;
+    requires std::same_as<decltype(t.y), float>;
+};

 template<typename T>
 concept ConstructibleFromXY = requires(float x, float y) {
-    T{x, y};
-};
+    T{x, y};  // Check if T can be constructed using aggregate initialization };

-template<typename T>
+// Concept for outgoing conversions (allows any convertible type) template<typename T>
-concept CompatibleVec2 = HasXYMembers<T> &&
+concept CompatibleVec2Out = HasXYMembers<T> &&
                            ConstructibleFromXY<T>;

+// Concept for incoming conversions (only allows floats) template<typename T>
+concept CompatibleVec2In = HasFloatXYMembers<T> &&
+                          ConstructibleFromXY<T>;

 struct MyVec2 {
     float x, y;

     MyVec2(float x = 0.0f, float y = 0.0f) : x(x), y(y) {}

-    // Converting constructor for incoming conversions
+    // Converting constructor - only allows floats template<CompatibleVec2In T>
-    template<CompatibleVec2 T>
     MyVec2(const T& other) : x(other.x), y(other.y) {}

-    // Conversion operator for outgoing conversions
+    // Conversion operator - allows any convertible type template<CompatibleVec2Out T>
-    template<CompatibleVec2 T>
     operator T() const {
         return T{x, y};
     }
 };
 ```

-The concepts approach is remarkably clear - you can read the code and immediately understand the requirements: types must have `x` and `y` members convertible to `float`, and must be constructible from two `float` values.
-When compilation fails, the compiler provides helpful diagnostics that directly reference the unsatisfied concept, making debugging straightforward.
+The concepts approach is very clear and self-documenting.
+You can immediately see that `CompatibleVec2In` is stricter (float members only) while `CompatibleVec2Out` is more permissive (any convertible type).
+This means `MyVec2` can output to a `DoubleVec2`, but won't accept one as input.

 ## C++17 Implementation with SFINAE